frymimori/php-pathfinder/README.md

 - Considers C programming constraints relevant to PHP
 - Defines a destination, obstacles, a source and traversable spaces
 - Defines grid points with 1-byte strings instead of 8-byte integers
-- Fast grid pathfinding speed without A* or Dijkstra algorithms
+- Fast grid pathfinding speed
 - Guarantees the shortest path from a source to a destination with obstacle avoidance
 - Maps traversal waypoint coordinates efficiently based on a count of adjacent obstacles
 - Minified and readable code with single-letter variable names
 - Navigates in 4 directions with non-diagonal movement only
 - Navigates in 8 directions with diagonal and non-diagonal movement
 - Optimized for calculation speed and minimal memory usage
+- Overwrites previous paths for granular weighted space calculation outside of scope
 - Path trees are traversed and reversed efficiently in existing grid memory
 - Returns a count of spaces traversed and a marked traversal path
 - Traversal direction calculation is optimized with minimal conditional statements
 - Traversal paths auto-correct with natural-looking traversal
 - Traverses safely within bounds of a rectangular grid
-- Weighted space calculation is efficient and granular with independence from path calculation
+- Unique path navigation algorithm without A*, BFS, DFS, Dijkstra or PSO

 #### Usage
 Clone the repository in the current directory with the command `git`.